Comparison4 min read

 Powertrain

-Aviator Grand Touring PHEV: Lincoln's plug-in hybrid version makes 494 hp combined and offers approximately 21 miles of electric range.
-It qualifies for state EV incentives in some markets and is among the most powerful standard configurations in the mid-size luxury SUV segment.
-If you charge at home, the GT PHEV is compelling — and it's priced at $72,700, still below many equivalent German competitors.
+Aviator Grand Touring PHEV: Lincoln's plug-in makes 494 hp combined with roughly 21 miles of electric range, qualifies for state EV incentives in some markets, and is among the most powerful standard configurations in the segment.
+If you charge at home, the GT PHEV is genuinely compelling — and at $72,700 it still undercuts a lot of German metal.

-GV80 3.5T: The V6 twin-turbo is smooth, refined, and feels appropriately luxurious.
-If you're going to spend on a GV80, the 3.5T is the correct engine choice.
+GV80 3.5T: the V6 twin-turbo is smooth, refined, and appropriately luxurious.
+If you're spending on a GV80, this is the engine I'd buy.

 Interior and technology

-The GV80 interior is where Genesis makes its case.
-The 14.5-inch infotainment display, 12.3-inch digital instrument cluster, and hand-stitched quilted leather seats (from Prestige trim) create an ambiance that compares favorably to the BMW X5 interior.
-Genesis's attention to material quality, gap tolerances, and surface texture is among the best in the segment.
+The GV80's cabin is where Genesis makes its case, and it's a strong one.
+The 14.5-inch display, 12.3-inch cluster, and hand-stitched quilted leather (from Prestige) create an ambiance I'd put against the X5's without flinching.
+Genesis's material quality and gap tolerances are among the best in the class.

-The Lincoln Aviator's interior is warm and American-luxury — think deep-dyed materials, rich wood tones, and a driver-centric cockpit.
-The 13.2-inch center display runs SYNC 4A, which is functional and supports wireless CarPlay and Android Auto.
-Where Lincoln excels: the 28-speaker Revel Ultima sound system (Aviator Reserve) is the best audio system available in this segment, period.
-If you care about in-car audio, nothing at this price comes close.
+The Aviator's interior is warm American luxury — deep-dyed materials, rich wood, a driver-centric cockpit.
+The 13.2-inch display runs SYNC 4A with wireless CarPlay and Android Auto.
+Where Lincoln runs away with it: the 28-speaker Revel Ultima system (Aviator Reserve) is the best audio in the segment, period.
+If in-car sound matters to you, nothing at this price comes close, and I'd buy the Aviator for that alone if I were an audio person.

-Seating configuration: The Aviator offers a genuine three-row option (standard in some configurations) with room for 6 or 7 passengers.
-The GV80 can be configured for six in a 2-2-2 layout but the third-row legroom is tight for adults.
-The Aviator is more usable as a three-row vehicle.
+Seating: the Aviator offers a genuine three-row for 6 or 7.
+The GV80 can do a 2-2-2 six-seat layout, but the third row is tight for adults.
+As an actual three-row, the Aviator is the more usable.

 Comfort and ride

-Both prioritize ride comfort over sportiness.
-The GV80's electronically controlled adaptive suspension absorbs urban imperfections without being floaty at highway speed — a balanced calibration that earns praise from long-distance drivers.
-The 21-inch wheels (standard on GV80 3.5T) are the only point where ride compliance is occasionally compromised.
+Both favor comfort over sport.
+The GV80's adaptive suspension absorbs urban ruts without floating at highway speed — a nicely balanced tune, though the 21-inch wheels (standard on 3.5T) occasionally cost it some compliance.

-The Aviator's Lincoln Black Label suspension (air suspension on Reserve trims) is excellent.
-Lincoln has tuned the Aviator for maximum serenity — wind noise suppression is among the best in the segment, and the air suspension delivers a notably smoother low-speed ride on rough pavement than the GV80's adaptive shocks.
+The Aviator's air suspension (Reserve trims) is excellent, tuned for maximum serenity — among the best wind-noise suppression in the class and a notably smoother low-speed ride on rough pavement than the GV80's shocks.

-Lincoln Way: Lincoln's app-based concierge is the industry equivalent — pickup and delivery for service, 24/7 support.
-The Lincoln dealer experience is generally more consistent than Genesis, which still varies by market maturity.
+Lincoln Way: app-based concierge with pickup/delivery and 24/7 support.
+The Lincoln dealer experience is generally more consistent than Genesis, which still varies by how mature the market is.

 Incentives and pricing reality